randlab/geocv/README.md

 The reference outputs of jupyter notebooks are in the `reference` directory.

 ## Reproducing the workflow
+The directories `samples`, `output` and `figures` are empty.
+They can be populated by running notebooks.

 Run notebooks in the following order:
 - preprocessing,
 - results,
 - analysis.

+The generated output should be the same as that in the `reference`.

 The notebook `split-k-fold.ipynb` is only for producing a figure for publication.